 - You bundle your condo insurance with an auto policy

-Adams recommends getting several quotes and taking your time to shop around.
-When he closed on the mortgage for his condo, because he was in a time crunch he went with the first insurance company to get back to him.
+Adams says to take your time shopping around.
+When he closed on the mortgage for his condo, he went with the first insurer to get back to him.

-After a year, he took his time shopping around, reduced his existing coverage, and managed to save hundreds of dollars a year.
+After a year, he took his time shopping around.
+He reduced his coverage, and saved hundreds of dollars a year.

 “The coverage was more than adequate, and at a reasonable cost,” says Adams.